-The cornea division at the Johns Hopkins Wilmer Eye Institute is pleased to announce that it is among the very first ophthalmology centers in the United States to offer corneal collagen cross-linking (CXL).
-Recently approved for use in the United States, cross-linking has been performed successfully around the world for the past decade.
+The cornea division at the Wilmer Eye Institute is one the very first ophthalmology centers in the United States to offer corneal collagen cross-linking (CXL).
 The minimally-invasive, advanced therapy slows down or stops the progression of the corneal deformation of keratoconus and corneal ecstasia.

 This one-time, in-office procedure involves three steps.
 The ophthalmologist will:

 - numb your eye with drops and then gently remove part of the outer layer of your cornea.